cloudquery/cloudquery/website/pages/how-to-guides/how-to-load-infrastructure-data-into-athena.md

 aws s3 mb s3://$BUCKET_NAME
 ```

+This will create the bucket with default AWS SSE-S3 encryption.
+If you have different requirements for bucket setup and encryption, use those settings.
+The [s3api create-bucket command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/create-bucket.html) has more fine-grained options.

 ### Step 3: Configure the AWS Source Plugin

 We will configure the CloudQuery AWS source plugin to sync data from your AWS account(s).
 To do so, we'll create a file called `aws.yml` with the following config: